csmith/autoguide/README.md

 [IINACT](https://www.iinact.com/).
 It uses these to observe the current zone, and adjust the content appropriately.

-You can view the guide here: https://csmith.github.io/autoguide/?OVERLAY_WS=ws://127.0.0.1:10501/ws.
-Adjust the `OVERLAY_WS` parameter if your overlay websocket is on a different port.
+You can view the guide here: https://csmith.github.io/autoguide/.
+If your overlay plugin is listening on a different port you can specify the `OVERLAY_WS` parameter explicitly like so: https://csmith.github.io/autoguide/?OVERLAY_WS=ws://127.0.0.1:10501/ws

 ## Contributing guides